-The Root CA shall notify the PA whenever the Root CA issues a Sub-CA Certificate.
+The Root CA operating under this CPS shall notify the PA whenever the Root CA issues a Sub-CA Certificate.
+This does not for example apply to a Root CA which is operated by a Superior Entity which has its own separate CP and CPS.